apache/incubator-graphar/docs/applications/spark.rst

 Transform GAR files
 `````````````````````
-`TransformExample.scala`_ is an example for graph data conversion between different file types or different adjList types.
+We provide an example in `TestGraphTransformer.scala`_, which demonstrates how to conduct data transformation at the graph level. `TransformExample.scala`_ is another example for graph data conversion between different file types or different adjList types, which is implemented at the vertex/edge table level.
 To do this, the original data is first loaded into a Spark DataFrame using the GraphAr Spark Reader.
 Then, the DataFrame is written into generated GAR files through a GraphAr Spark Writer, following the meta data defined in a new information file.

 Compute with GraphX